nodejs/Gzemnid/README.md

 Code search has both false negatives and false positives — some files are ignored, some files are unused, and some lines could be in a middle of a comment block.
 Also, your regexps are never ideal.

-AST tree also ignores a list of excluded files and directories and minified code.
+AST tree also ignores a list of excluded files and directories and minified code and includes unused code and files if those are present in the package for some reason.

 Downloads/month are not equal to popularity, and you can't see which version is being used.